 Project: The main motive is to undertake or to create a specific product, service, or result.

 It is a professional responsibility for the development of products in an organization.
-The Product Managers strategize a business plan for a product and specifies its functional requirements and manages the launch activities.
+The Product Managers strategize a business plan for a product, specify its functional requirements, and manage the launch activities.

 They are the owner of the product and involve in its complete life cycle.

 Product Managers take the onus of the product which they develop from its origin.
 They are responsible for satisfying the needs of the client and the financial benefits of the business.
-They manage the product throughout its lifecycle and ensures that it continue to satisfy both customer and market needs.
+They manage the product throughout its lifecycle and ensure that it satisfies both customer and market needs.

 Roles and Responsibilities